« Will Obama Change the Bankruptcy Laws? | Home | Bankruptcy Attorneys and Debt Relief Agencies »

 What is a short sale?
 A short sale occurs when you want to sell your property, but owe more to the lienholders (mortgages) on your property than a buyer is willing to pay to purchase the property.
-As a result, one (or more) of the lienholders secured by your property must agree to accept less than 100% of what is owed to them, in order to allow the sale to proceed.
-But who does this benefit?
-Certainly the mortgage broker, because he/she gets their commission.
+One (or more) of the lienholders secured by your property must agree to accept less than 100% of what is owed to them, in order to allow the sale to proceed.

 Historically, a short sale was used in these circumstances in return for an elimination of any obligation that the seller has and an agreement that no negative marks will appear on their credit report as a result.
 NEITHER of these is true today.
 I am seeing increasing numbers of people who do these short sales, and then the lienholder who didn’t get paid in full seeks to collect from the seller for the deficiency amount.
 On top of that, the short sale appears on the credit report in the form of a negative defaulted loan mark.